Personalizing your website’s appearance

 - The Colors section allows you to change the Navigation Links Color, the Links Active Color, the Header Background color, and more.

-- From the Fonts section, you can set the font settings (font family, weight, subset, size, letter spacing and text transform) for the Navigation Text.
+- From the Fonts section, you can set the font settings (font family, weight, subset, size, letter spacing, and text transform) for elements like Site Title, Navigation, and others.